 “Let’s go for steamboat!”
 In Singapore, this is often a clarion call for some festive, heart-warming get-together with family, friends or colleagues.
 But is this richly flavoured, soup-based cauldron of fresh ingredients we call hot pot or steamboat, good for your body too?

 The answer is: Hot pot can certainly be healthy, provided you choose your ingredients, base soup and dipping sauces carefully to avoid an overdose of sodium, saturated fats, and carbohydrates in your meal.

 High sodium content in hot pot

 The sodium content in a typical hot pot meal far exceeds the recommended daily salt intake.
-Popular hot pot ingredients, such as fish balls, cuttlefish balls, crab sticks, and meatballs, are all processed foods high in sodium, advise specialists from the
+Popular hot pot ingredients, such as fish balls, cuttlefish balls, crab sticks, and meatballs, are all processed foods high in sodium, advised specialists from the

 Department of Endocrinology,